Softball: Sea Gulls start home-stand 2-0 with win vs. Washington College

 Salisbury defeated Washington twice at the Sea Gull Classic in 2016 by scores of 7-3 and 3-0.

-Sophomore pitcher Brooke Mizelle came in during the final inning replacing Milligan.
+Sophomore pitcher Brooke Mizelle came in during the final inning to replace Milligan.
 Mizelle gave up one hit and surrendered a run on a wild pitch.

 Bennett snapped Milligan’s no-hitter in the sixth inning, and junior first baseman Gabby Edwards had the only other hit for Washington College.